TimHanewich/Misc-Articles/Introducing-Earnings-Call-API/readme.md

 ## Earnings Call Transcript Content
 [Documentation here](https://aletheiaapi.com/docs/#earnings-call)

 This endpoint provides the raw earnings call content.
 If your desire is to simply access raw earnings call content through an API, this is your endpoint.

-Each call to this service will provide you with the earnings call contextual data (what company it corresponds to, the date of the earnings call, etc) and a series of spoken remarks by call participants.
+Each call to this service will provide you with the earnings call contextual data (what company it corresponds to, the date of the earnings call, etc.) and a series of spoken remarks by call participants.
 Each spoken remark will contain contextual data about who said it, in what sequence it was spoken in, and the remark itself.

 Example: `GET https://api.aletheiaapi.com/EarningsCall?company=msft&year=2020&quarter=q1&begin=8&end=11`